 Download the full 2020 Humanitarian Report herE IN SPANISH

-"We view the response to the pandemic in populations and communities that are impacted by armed violence in Brazil as an important challenge," stated the head of the ICRC delegation, Simone Casabianca-Aeschlimann.
-"The social and economic conditions alone have made it difficult to strictly comply with preventive measures, and the dynamics of violence have exacerbated the situation.
-One example that can be cited is the invisible barriers which impede access to essential services," she added.
+"It's very challenging, responding to the pandemic in populations and communities that are impacted by armed violence in Brazil," said the head of the ICRC's delegation, Simone Casabianca-Aeschlimann.
+"The social and economic conditions alone have made it difficult to strictly comply with preventive measures.
+The dynamics of violence have exacerbated the situation, for example in the invisible barriers they create, which impede access to essential services."

 Even during a year in which the population has been living under the pandemic for ten months, data from the Violence Monitor (a partnership between G1, the Brazilian Forum on Public Security and the Center for the Study of Violence at the University of São Paulo) has revealed that violence has not let up in Brazil.
 The country posted a 5% rise in murders in 2020 compared to 2019, following two consecutive years of a decline.
 According to the Fogo Cruzado (Crossfire) platform, 1,556 shootings were reported around health facilities in the metropolitan region of Rio de Janeiro in 2020.
 The attack on public service professionals affects the entire community because it leaves the public unassisted.

 The ICRC has pinpointed efforts to mitigate violence on essential public services, which are under additional pressure within the environment of a pandemic, as operational priorities for 2021.
 The organization's activities will also continue to prioritize the migrant population through direct and coordinated work with other actors in Roraima; the families of missing persons, with direct support and technical advice to authorities; and also with people who have been deprived of their liberty – who are particularly vulnerable to infectious diseases within detention centers.